sbabcoc/TestNG-Foundation/README.md

 ![com.testng.ITestNGListener](docs/images/META-INF-2.png)

-Once this file is added to your project, the constructor of **ListenerChain** will attach each of the indicated listeners in the specified order.
+In this example, we've specified a single listener (**ServiceLoadedListener**) that should be attached via the **ListenerChain** service loader.
+If additional listeners had been specified, each of them would be attached in the order they're specified.

 ### Marking your test class with the **`@LinkedListeners`** annotation